nashville-software-school/bangazon-inc/book-3-web-api/chapters/REACT_WITH_API.md

 ## Styling w/ Reactstrap

-Lets make our app look a little nicer.
+Let's make our app look a little nicer.
 Install reactstrap by running the following command (Make sure to run this from the same directory your package.json file is in)

 ```sh
 npm install --save bootstrap reactstrap